PHAIR-Consortium/Vessel-Involvement-Quantifier/README.md

 # Vessel-Involvement-Quantifier

+Pancreatic ductal adenocarcinoma (PDAC) resectability assessment often suffers from inconsistent manual evaluations of vascular involvement in CT scans.
+This study introduces VasQNet, an AI model trained on a dataset of 613 CTs from PDAC patients and controls.
+VasQNet autonomously segments PDAC and vasculature, quantifies vascular involvement, and classifies resectability stages (resectable, borderline, or locally advanced) based on Dutch Pancreatic Cancer Group criteria.
+In testing, VasQNet demonstrated strong agreement with expert radiologist assessments, showing promise for enhancing the reliability and objectivity of PDAC resectability determinations in clinical settings.
+VasQNet makes the following contributions to the field:
+1. Automated Vascular Assessment: VasQNet automates the quantification of vascular involvement in PDAC using AI-segmented CT scans, reducing subjectivity.
+2. Resectability Classification: VasQNet classifies PDAC into resectable, borderline resectable, or locally advanced stages, aiding treatment decisions.
+3. Improved Consistency: By reducing interobserver variability, VasQNet enhances agreement among radiologists, leading to more reliable assessments.

 # Installation and Setup

 The VesselInvolvementQuantifier has been tested on MacOS (Monterey, Version 12.6) and Windows 11.
 We do not provide support for other operating systems.